 Restrooms and Showers are located across the park and within walking distance of campsites, parking, store, and boat ramp.

 There are lots of activities available at Possum Kingdom State Park.
 As mentioned earlier, there is a swimming hole, a canoe & kayak rental at the store, and a boat ramp to launch your boat.
 There are hiking trails around the park; however, ever since the fire, many of the trails aren’t as well marked as they used to be.

 While hiking the trails, you are exposed to some fantastic views of the lake when you hit spots free from trees.

-In some parts of the lake along the hills and cliffs, primarily where the Brazos River had flowed you can often find good fossil beds in the shales/slate rocks to hunt around for some fossil treasures.
+In some parts of the lake along the hills and cliffs, primarily where the Brazos River flowed, you can often find good fossil beds in the shales/slate rocks to hunt around for some fossil treasures.

 Possum Kingdom state park has an interesting historical element to it; it was the last of the Texas parks built and managed by the CCC – The Civilian Conservation Corps.
-The CCC was a public relief program started as part of the New Deal to get young 17 to 18 year olds back to work, and it was the Possum Kingdom State Park.
+The CCC was a public relief program that started as part of the New Deal to get young 17 to 18-year-olds back to work, and it was the Possum Kingdom, State Park.

 I couldn’t read enough about the CCC and recommend following the above links to learn more.

-Massive wildfires hit Possum Kingdom State Park in 2011, burning 90,000 acres but the parka and surrounding area are recovering quickly.
+Massive wildfires hit the Possum Kingdom in 2011, burning 90,000 acres but the park and surrounding area are recovering quickly.

 Take U.S. Highway 180 to Caddo, and then go 17 miles north on Park Road 33.